 The school operates a mixture of themed curriculum topics and discreet teaching in English, Maths and Science.

 The school is organised into one lower school class, which incorporates Early Years, Year 1 and Year 2.
 This class is staffed by a highly experienced class teacher and a full time Early Years Practitioner.
 Children in the Early Years receive a very personalised curriculum that supports their learning in all areas of the Foundation Stage curriculum.
 Individual pupil progress is assessed and recorded carefully.
 Children in Years 1 and 2 receive carefully differentiated work.
-The government approved ‘letters and sounds’ is followed as the phonics program.
+The government approved ‘letters and sounds’ is followed as the phonics program and the Jolly Phonics reading scheme is also utilised.

 The children in Key Stage 2 are divided into two groups in the mornings, when English, Maths and Science are delivered.
 The KS2 children merge together in the afternoons for the foundation subjects.